LaravelPlusOfficial/LaravelAPS-docs/02-setup/01-spam-protection.md

 <h2 class="fsz-lg tt-u ls-16 c-gray mt-6 bdB">Google recaptcha</h2>
 We use [Google Recaptcha](https://www.google.com/recaptcha/admin#list) to verify human.
-Go to Google Recaptcha website and get site key and site secret and fill into into the following keys in `.env` file
+Go to Google Recaptcha website and get site key and site secret and fill into into the following keys in `.env` file.

     GOOGLE_RECAPTCHA_SITE_KEY=
     GOOGLE_RECAPTCHA_SECRET_KEY=